rufuspollock/rufuspollock.com/content/about/_index.md

 <article>

   <p>
-  Dr Rufus Pollock is an entrepreneur, researcher and technologist working to make a digital information economy that works for everyone.
-Founder and President of Open Knowledge, a leading international non-profit that empowers people and organizations with access to information and the tools and skills to use it to make a difference to what they care about.
-He is an Ashoka Fellow, a Fellow of the RSA, a recipient of a three year $1m Shuttleworth Foundation Fellowship as well as the Mead Fellowship in Economics at Emmanuel College, University of Cambridge.
-He has advised national governments, IGOs, companies and NGOs on how to succeed in the digital world.
-He holds a double first in Mathematics and a PhD in Economics from the University of Cambridge.
+Dr Rufus Pollock is a researcher, technologist and entrepreneur.
+He has been a pioneer in the global Open Data movement, advising national governments, international organisations and industry on how to succeed in the digital world.
+He is the founder of Open Knowledge, a leading NGO with a presence in over 35 countries, empowering people and organizations with access to information so they can create insight and drive change.
+Formerly, he was the Mead Fellow in Economics at Emmanuel College, University of Cambridge.
+He has been the recipient of a $1m Shuttleworth Fellowship and is currently an Ashoka Fellow and Fellow of the RSA.
+He holds a PhD in Economics and a double first in Mathematics from the University of Cambridge.
   <b>More below</b>
   </p>